syang707/Boston-Air-Quality-Predictor/README.md

 The code is primed to run on an example dataset, with training set and testing set in file datasets/dataset.
 Also shown in github workflow, the code could be tested on datasets in file datasets/dataset_missing_temp_humidity that it will fail with incorrect dataset format.

 In order to run on the actual dataset, rather than our example data:
-- Make sure your dataset format included the following features as column inpu:
+- Make sure your dataset format included the following features as column input:
   - datetime
   - temp
   - humidity